How Sungrade Solar Keeps Millennials Involved in a Growing Workplace

 “An adaptive management style can include taking such steps as assigning groups rather than single managers to important decisions, such as hiring or designating workloads.
 It can also mean giving employees the ability to provide input into the best way to achieve goals and participation in committees that handle workplace issues”.

-This is a big factor, as millennials often think in the terms of a life/work balance, and would rather work to live than live to work.
-Not everybody is built for the traditional 9 to 5.
+This is a big factor, as millennials often are forced to think in terms of work/life balance, and would rather work to live than live to work.
+Not many millennials are built for the traditional 9 to 5.
 However, the amount of time off that people need varies wildly, so simply increasing vacation time across the board may not be the answer.
+The concept of work-life balance sets you up for failure because it is implying that your work and life are separate.
+This concept makes employees believe there are two opposing forces when in reality you have one life.

 5. Reconsider Benefits

 “While some benefits will always be needed, there are some traditional benefits that Millennials see as empty benefits that they will never be able to use.
-Most millennials are more excited about opportunities to work remotely or take a sufficient amount of time to enjoy the fruits of their labor than they are in traditional perks like retirement plans or stock options” Zain states.
+Most millennials are more excited about opportunities to work remotely or take a sufficient amount of time to spend with their colleagues and enjoy the fruits of their labor such as team trips, than they are in traditional perks like retirement plans or stock options” says Zain.

-When polled, most millennials who have left a company state their reason as their company having no opportunity to advance beyond their current job.
+When polled, most millennials who have left a company state their reason as the company having no opportunity to advance beyond their current job.
 This perception is most likely as a result of inadequate mentorship.
-Companies like Sungrade Solar look at each employee as a project, and coach them not only to excel at their current job, but to look toward upper tier opportunities that may be opening faster than they previously thought.
+Companies like Sungrade Solar look at each employee as a project and coach them not only to excel at their current job but to look toward upper tier opportunities that may be opening faster than they previously thought.

 7. Manage With An Eye Toward Employee Engagement